Scarface (Push It to the Limit)

-"Scarface (Push It to the Limit)" is a song written by record producers Giorgio Moroder and Pete Bellotte and recorded by American musician Paul Engemann.
+"Scarface (Push It to the Limit)" is a song written by Giorgio Moroder and Pete Bellotte and performed by American singer Paul Engemann.
 It appeared on the soundtrack for the 1983 motion picture Scarface.
 The song appears in the film in the montage sequence that demonstrates Tony Montana's rise in wealth and position after he kills Frank Lopez (Robert Loggia) and takes over as the head cocaine trafficker in Miami.
-In the film, the song appeared in a slightly longer version, featuring a guitar solo during the instrumental break.
+In the film, the song appeared in a slightly longer version, featuring a guitar solo from Richie Zito during the instrumental break.
 This version was eventually released on a 12-inch single LP with the guitar solo included.

 Composition

 The song is composed with a tempo of 156 beats per minute, and is structured in the key of C minor.
-The drums are made with a Linndrum drum machine.
+The drums are made with a LinnDrum drum machine.